mfwre/rsincron/README.md

 ```
 <path-to-folder-or-file>  <MASKS,ATTRS>  <command-to-execute ARGS>
 ```
 you can use either spaces or tabs to separate the fields.
-The supplied command command gets run with `bash -c "$COMMAND"`.
 Lines starting with a `#` get treated as comment.

 ##### MASKS (paragraph courtesy of `man incrontab.5`)
 A file/folder can be watched for following events (specify them **comma**